 Get the support you need to recover from a brain injury

 While the NHS is able to provide much of the initial support brain injury patients need for their recovery, on going help and support, such as physiotherapy, mental health services and in-home care may need to be funded privately.
 These care costs are often one of the leading reasons brain injury patients and their families choose to pursue brain injury compensation.

-IBB Claims is a leading brain injury claims solicitors with a strong track record of success in helping people claim compensation after a traumatic brain injury.
+IBB Claims is a leading injury claims solicitors in this field, with a strong track record of success in helping people claim compensation after a traumatic brain injury.
 This compensation can be used to pay for any treatment and care you need, buy specialist equipment, new accommodation, replace lost income and help with anything else you or your loved ones need to live a full, happy life.